davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-09-10-unlock-objects-configmgr-2012-powershell.md

 ## Unlocking objects (with Powershell)

-<span style="font-family: 'Trebuchet MS';">So what can be done now that we don’t want to touch the database directly?</span>
+<span style="font-family: 'Trebuchet MS';">So what can be done now that we don’t want to touch the database directly?

 <span style="font-family: 'Trebuchet MS';">Powershell to the rescue!
-Since ConfigMgr 2012 SP1 we have the following cmdlet:</span>
+Since ConfigMgr 2012 SP1 we have the following cmdlet:

 > PS PRI:\> get-help Unlock-CMObject -Full
 >